bor0/gidti/manuscript/chapter5.md

 Nothing : Maybe (AllSame (Cons 1 (Cons 2 Empty)))
 ```

-For lists that contain same elements it will use the `Just` constructor, and `Nothing` otherwise.
+For lists that contain the same elements it will use the `Just` constructor, and `Nothing` otherwise.
 Finally, we can rewrite our original `allSame` as follows:

 ```
 allSame' : MyVect n -> Bool